Cherreads

 'Smart…' Ahrden thought.

-He concentrated for a second, and Alia knew that something was about to happen just as, she saw the daggers slowly fly past the mage and carefully slip into their scabbard on her waist.
+He concentrated for a second, and Alia knew that something was about to happen just as she saw the daggers slowly fly past the mage and carefully slip into their scabbards at her waist.
 Next, he reached into his cloak and took out the shuriken he had previously taken from her.

-'I believe this also belongs to you,' Ahrden said, and he straightened his palm, which made the weapon float towards one of her pockets then disappeared in it.
+'I believe this also belongs to you,' Ahrden said, and he straightened his palm, making the weapon float towards one of her pockets, then disappear into it.
 Although it wasn't the one the weapon belonged to, she made no objections.

 'I'd like to think that an introduction is as much in order as it is overdue.
 My name is Ahrden, and if I'm not mistaken, you are Alia.'